 Thanks to Aloe vera, this cleanser soothes even the most sensitive skin.
 It retains your skin’s natural oils, leaving it soft and not greasy.
 This zero-waste makeup remover is non-comedogenic, preventing clogged pores and removing dirt from your skin.

 While not everything from Andrea's Organic Market is vegan, you can find a wide range of vegan products, including facial and hair products.

 This facial cleanser comes in a recyclable and reusable glass container with a pump.
 They wrap the glass container in 100% recycled paper for shipping labels, compostable packing peanuts, and a recycled paper cushion with a biodegradable hemp string.
 The brand accepts glass containers for refills and also has refillable pouches for some of its products.

-The brand also claims that all of its products are free of chemicals, GMO, and synthetic ingredients.
+The brand also claims that all of its products are free of chemicals, GMOs, and synthetic ingredients.